Title Text

 Calculating Performance Measurement Results

 Analyses of the two-year performance measurement data have demonstrated that at the national level there is significant variation among MAOs with respect to both physical and mental health outcomes.
 Research has identified differences in outcomes among specific groups of beneficiaries and potential opportunities to improve care.
-For a table that depicts the overall performance measurement results by cohort, view or download the table below:

 Note: Some of the files on this page are available only in Adobe Acrobat - Portable Document Format (PDF).
 To view PDF files, you must have the latest version of Adobe Acrobat Reader.
 If you do not already have the Acrobat Reader installed, please go to Adobe's Acrobat download page now.

-This page was last modified on 02/14/2023
+This page was last modified on 02/15/2024

 Privacy | Contact Us | FAQs | Glossary | Program Partners